-In the case of refuse removal, about 3.02% of the population within the JMLM have their refuse removed by the local authority or a private company at least once a week or less often.
+In the case of refuse removal, about 14,6% of the population within the JMLM have their refuse removed by the local authority at least once a week or less often.
 This relates only to the communities of Hotazel and Vanzylsrus, which are the only two areas where people pay for municipal services.
 The Municipality has been consistent in collecting refuse in Hotazel and Vanzylsrus.
-We are serving 877 households in the two areas.
 Refuse is collected twice in a week in these two (2) areas.

 Refuse removal within JMLM

 Joe Morolong

-Removed by local authority/private company/community 2 539

-members at least once a week
+Removed by local authority at least once a week 3 864

-Removed by local authority/private company/community 58
+Removed by local authority less often 1

-members less often than once a week

-Communal refuse dump 4 902
+Communal refuse dump 197

-Communal container/central collection point 1 320
+Communal container/central collection point 343

-Own refuse dump 71 031
+Own refuse dump 19 477

-Dump or leave rubbish anywhere (no rubbish disposal) 3 002
+No rubbish disposal 2 047

-Other 1 349
+Other 608

 The areas surrounding most of the municipality are relatively rural nature of the area.
 The rural nature of the municipality, is widely dispersed settlement and it makes waste collection difficult.
-Therefore, the majority of people in JMLM (84.36%) have their own refuse dump, usually in their yards.
+Therefore, the majority of people in JMLM (73,4%) have their own refuse dump, usually in their yards.
 The method of disposal used by households in this regard is hole in the backyard and burning of waste which creates a substantial amount of pollution.
 Due to the long distances to the market, informal recycles are forced to be collected in large quantities of recyclables hence the material depreciates in quality, adding to this is the market and price insecurities.